SFDO-Tooling/CumulusCI/docs/config.rst

 * ``flows``: Defines the flows that are available to run in your project.
 See `flow configurations`_ for configuration options in this section.

 * ``sources``: References tasks and flows from another CumulusCI project on GitHub.
-See :ref:`use tasks and flows from a different project <TODO>` for more information.
+See :ref:`tasks and flows from a different project` for more information.

 * ``orgs``: Defines the scratch org configurations that are available for your project.
 See `scratch org configurations`_ for configuration options in this section.

 * ``plans``: Contains any custom plans purposely defined to install your project into a customer org.
 See :ref:`configuring plans in MetaDeploy <Publish an Install Plan to MetaDeplo>` for more information.

 Last but not least, :doc:`cumulusci.yml reference <cci_yml_reference>` has a complete list of values that can be used in each section.

 Task Configurations
 -------------------

 Each task configuration under the ``tasks`` section of your ``cumulusci.yml`` file defines a task that can be run using the ``cci task run`` command, or included in a flow step.
 With a few simple changes to this section, you can configure build automation functionality without ever touching Python code.

 Override a Task Option